 Each exhibit is comprised of approximately thirty-six photographs that can either be self-standing with an easel back or hung on a wall.
-There is no charge for the exhibits and they will be shipped prepaid freight via UPS in waterproof boxes to your location.
-There will be the expense of prepaid freight back to the shipper via UPS ground.
+There is no charge for the exhibits and they will be shipped prepaid played in various locations in Texas and other parts of the United States, including Rhode Island and California.
+They are an excellent program for schools, congregations, and other organizations.
+To schedule the exhibits, please contact txjhs exhibits@txjhs.org.